emaslvcc/JavaCraft/um-submission/final-report.md

 In our current code we have replaced `https://flag.ashish.nl/get_flag` with `https://example.com` to avoid unnecessary interactions with the API.

-We got Sri Lanka as our first response and used a string to represent it's flag.
+We got Sri Lanka as our first response and used a String to represent it's flag.
 The result is the following:

 <img src="./flag/src/screenshot-flag.png" alt="screenshot-flag.png" height="400"/>